mahavedalla/mahavedalla/docs/questions/dhamma/Is the Dhamma one or many 1d8e99d09112817286e4dfe03f269ca3.md

-# Is the Dhamma one or many?
+Question: Is the Dhamma one or many?
 Answer in Brief: -
  Category: Dhamma
 Sutta References: -